 “Yesterday [winning gold in the men’s 100m freestyle S9] was amazing, but today has been something else.
 To go one, two, three, in front of a home crowd is something I can’t even describe,” the Australian Institute of Sport athlete said.

 It continued a comeback story for the ages for Disken, who underwent emergency brain surgery less than one year ago, after complaining of a headache before the 2017 Canadian Open.

 “It’s great to be back at my best, racing for this fantastic country.
 This competition and what I bounced back from shows me I can perform when I think I can’t,” he said.

 “I far exceeded my expectations.
-I was hoping for at least a small PB but better splits and better turns but I wasn’t expecting that,” he said.
+I was hoping for at least a small PB [personal best], and better splits and better turns, but I wasn’t expecting that,” he said.

 “This is a dream come true, literally.
-I remember racing the Berlin Championships and winning gold in the junior category and listening to the anthem there, but standing next to Blake and Tim on the podium is going to be 100% better.”
+I remember racing the Berlin Championships [in 2016] and winning gold in the junior category and listening to the anthem there, but standing next to Blake and Tim on the podium is going to be 100 per cent better.”

 Cochrane was always in for a tough fight against the two Australian heavyweights, but also had the event class against him, usually competing as an SB7.

 “To race a class up and come away with a medal is unreal,” Cochrane said.
 “It was going to be a pretty tough ask coming into this meet, but we set our goals and set a time we wanted to get to, and to get under 1:19 for the first time in 12 months, it’s pretty good to get there.”

 As a senior member of the team, Cochrane also commented on the trajectory of Disken and Hodge, showing his pride as a teammate.